heistp/sce-l4s-bakeoff/README.md

 ### Scenario 3

-> This is the topology of most concern, and is obtained from topology 2 by
+> This scenario is obtained from topology 2 by adding the `flows 1` parameter
-> adding the `flows 1` parameter to fq_codel, making it a single queue AQM.
+> to fq_codel, making it a single queue AQM.
+Any queueing delays will affect
+> all other flows in the queue.

 L4S: Sender → single-AQM middlebox (bottleneck) → L4S middlebox → L4S receiver